rohit12crj/Study-Notes/Python/notes.md

 ## 1. for else & while else block will run only if it doesn't encounters a break statement

 python doesn't has block level varibale scope. only function level scope

+## 1. Python used in your Project ?

+Used Python Script to disable keys of IAM users which are more than 90 days old & create new keys and inform them to users .
+Runs once every week using eventbridge .
+New keys are never mailed to users . instead keys are stored in Secrets Manager & end users can retrieve them using awscli

+Non prod EC2 to stop on weekends ( Used Cron Jons ( Runs every Saturday & Monday ) in Eventbridge & lamnda functions )